-We cater to students studying many IB Middle Years Programme subjects.
+We cater to students studying our subjects in the IB Middle Years Programme.

-We cater to students studying many IB Middle Years Programme subjects.
+We cater to students studying our subjects in the IB Middle Years Programme.

 Below is a brief descriptive outline of the eight subject groups for the IB Middle Years Programme: